As a developer I would like to program fancy stuff, but in 90% of my time I only transfer Data from here to there...

-With all the mobil devices you normally have more the one location of your data and if you provide a mobil solution to your desktop application, the user expects a synchronization over the "cloud".
+With all the mobile devices you normally have more the one location of your data and if you provide a mobile solution to your desktop application, the user expects a synchronization over the "cloud".

 I've always developed it again and again for every new App, but why?

-My cloudstore is useing the same database structure as the desktop and the device database was often nearly the same.
+My cloud store is using the same database structure as the desktop and the device database was often nearly the same.
 So to store the data into the Server database I had to develop it each time.

-For my application there is no need of a webinterface, so the server must not have access to the actual data.
+For my application there is no need for a web interface, so the server must not have access to the actual data.